Skip to main content

 SAT subject tests are generally offered six times each year, and they are held on the same test dates and at the same testing locations as the regular SAT.
 However, not all 20 subject tests are offered on every test date.
 You can find a list for each specific test on the College Board website.

-What about the SAT Subject Tests?
+What about the SAT Subject tests?

 Mindfish used to offer tutoring for the SAT subject tests, but since the College Board announced in January of 2021 that they would no longer be offering subject tests for U.S. students (effective immediately), we will no longer be doing SAT subject test tutoring.
 The SAT subject tests were used by students who wanted to demonstrate their aptitude in particular academic subjects.
 With the elimination of the SAT subject tests, AP classes and exams are now the main way that students will be able to highlight their strengths in specific disciplines.
 We will continue to offer AP tutoring in a wide variety of subjects (as well as IB tutoring for students enrolled in the IB program).